cybercamacho10/TryHackMe-Walkthroughs/SOC Level 1 /Linux Security Module /Linux Threat Detection 1/README.md

 Question 2 - Which detection method can you use to detect a variety of Initial Access techniques?
 Answer: Process Tree Analysis

-Conclusion
+<h2>Conclusion</h2>

 In this room we learened:
-* Analysis on authentication logs
+* Analysis on authentication logs looking for initial access through services and ssh
 * Process Tree Analysis
+* Advanced Initial Access Techniques

 Hope this walkthrough was helpful!